Risyandi/market-news/README.md

 # Market News
-Repository for all about market news and sentiments source from Alpha Vantage API.
+Repository for all about market, stock, forex, cryptocurrencies news, sentiments and commodities, source from Alpha Vantage API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Get started with available script